 Restricted - This classification, including restricted for debt service and restricted for capital projects, includes amounts for which constraints have been placed on the use of the resources either (a) externally imposed by creditors (such as through a debt covenant), grantors, contributors, or laws or regulations of other governments, or (b) imposed by law through constitutional provisions or enabling legislation.
-Emergency Reserves of \$3,547,800 are restricted because their use is restricted by State Statute for declared emergencies.
-DSST and the Foundation have donations and promises to give with purpose restrictions of \$1,513,164 and \$3,399,243, respectively.
+Emergency Reserves of \$3,547,796 are restricted because their use is restricted by State Statute for declared emergencies.
+Capital construction of \$1,110,523 is restricted because their use is restricted by State Statute for capital construction.
+The Foundation has donations and promises to give with purpose restrictions of \$3,399,243.